NeXTLinux/nextlinux-engine/docs/content/docs/install/configuration/feed_configuration.md

 github        github:nuget           2020-03-27T22:20:16.628054        50
 github        github:python          2020-03-27T22:20:17.754270        250

-[anchore@93d6977e2061 anchore-engine]$ anchore-cli system feeds sync
+[nextlinux@93d6977e2061 nextlinux-engine]$ nextlinux-cli system feeds sync

-WARNING: This operation should not normally need to be performed except when the anchore-engine operator is certain that it is required - the operation will take a long time (hours) to complete, and there may be an impact on anchore-engine performance during the re-sync/flush.
+WARNING: This operation should not normally need to be performed except when the nextlinux-engine operator is certain that it is required - the operation will take a long time (hours) to complete, and there may be an impact on nextlinux-engine performance during the re-sync/flush.

 Really perform a manual feed data sync/flush? (y/N)y Feed                   Group                  Status         Records Updated        Sync Duration